Code-SameerKhan/Image-classifier/README.md

 Wavelet transformed image

-The images after the tranformation is vertically stacked up against the orginal gray scalled image to form a dataset to employee machine learning algorithm.
+The images after the transformation is vertically stacked up against the orginal gray scaled image to form a dataset to employee machine learning algorithm.

 # Choosing the Best model
 Using GridSearchCv we can identify which model performs best among the various classification algorithms such as-